Data-Science-East-AFrica/Python-Boot-Camp-Projects/README.md

-**The task collected  from Saturday, the folowing links will be required:**
+**The task will be collected from Saturday 24th July, the folowing links will be required:**

 1).
 GitHub Link to the source code, remember  to add a screenshot of the working program.